DIY or Professional Installation? Plus How to Keep Your Wall Panels Looking New

 While installation and maintenance principles overlap, different panel types are designed for very different environments.
 Choosing the right one from the start makes installation easier and keeps maintenance minimal.

-Shower panels are fully waterproof and made to handle constant exposure to moisture, steam, and temperature changes.
+Bathroom wall and shower panels are fully waterproof and made to handle constant exposure to moisture, steam, and temperature changes.

 Best for: